 Engineers & Scientists

-Competitive Professional Development (CPD) opportunities within the Engineers and Scientists (Resources & Construction) include: Continuing Job-Related Education; Technical Training; Accredited Continuing Education Programs; and Career Broadening Developmental Assignments.
-These opportunities are designed to develop a pool of high-potential careerists for positions of leadership or higher responsibility in our career program and challenge existing leaders to reach new levels of professional achievement.
+CP-18 is committed to developing a world-class workforce with a reputation for technical and leadership excellence.
+Training and competitive professional development (CPD) opportunities within CP-18 are designed to develop a pool of high-potential employees for positions of leadership or higher responsibility in our career program and challenge existing leaders to reach new levels of professional achievement.

 |Short-Term Programs and Outreach Training|